Jhalsmith/RootML/README.md

 When given a hypothetical game, the code will predict whether each player will win using kNN and going from 1 neighbors to 128.
 However many total wins that player accumlates from the 128 tries are added up and presented as the total.
 A more accurate way to describe the output is to say that the higher number means the most number of previous wins from someone in a similar scenario.

+TO USE:
+Download the csv file and change